Marketing Careers: 6 Areas to Explore

 Mid-level roles: Brand content manager, product marketing manager, senior SEO manager

-If you’d like to learn more about strategy but aren’t sure where to start, check out UC Davis’s course The Strategy of Content Marketing.
+If you'd like to learn more about strategy but need help figuring out where to start, check out UC Davis's course, The Strategy of Content Marketing.

 From distinctive logos to eye-catching packaging, designers create visual assets that set a company apart from its competitors and feed into larger campaign narratives.
-When working in design, you’ll be responsible for a number of creative tasks that may include producing original art and infographics, editing and retouching photos, designing web pages for ultimate user satisfaction, or using research to inform your creative choices.
+If you work in design, you'll be responsible for several creative tasks, including producing original art and infographics, editing and retouching photos, designing web pages for ultimate user satisfaction, or using research to inform your creative choices.

 Could be a fit if you like: Telling stories through visual mediums and creating assets that support a marketing team's various visual needs